Showing posts with label Building. Show all posts

 The frontage isn't just aesthetically pleasing; it's a window into the town's soul.
 Imagine grand balls held in the opulent ballroom, the echo of justice served in the former magistrate's court, and the countless community events that have brought laughter and life to these walls.
 Every scratch, every detail, whispers untold stories of the people who have walked these steps and made Todmorden what it is today.

-The pictures below were taken on the 6th January 2024 with a Nikon d3300, they can also be seen on Clickasnap by clicking any of them(opens in another window).
+The pictures were taken on the 6th January 2024 with a Nikon d3300, clicking any of them should open a link in another window to my Colin Green Photography store on Zazzle.

-Thanks for looking, please take a moment to share and follow me on social media, you can also check out my stores on Zazzle and Photo4me via the links below.
+Please take a moment to share this post, follow me on social media, and explore my work on Clickasnap and Photo4Me using the links below.
+Your support means a lot!

 All the pictures remain the copyright of Colin Green.